fz172/fanfly/_posts/2025-06-21-routing_lines.md

 #### Air ducts

 To run the duct to the rear, the center channel was too small for 2 inch ducts.
-So I splitted the 2 inch duct into 2x one inch ducts to reach the back.
+So I splat the 2 inch duct into 2x one inch ducts to reach the back.
 I tried to find the proper 2-to-1 splitter but couldn't find any.
 So I just 3D printed a set.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOh9fBozCTuIvoT0NRcE8xSkpDmWD35bBoZu94OQ6Dy9dqKZzCboo_gLSq9enCCw7gZ28mV-BMyTTJZtPNokppf86V9QSXNtqb5H-JWIfRsF-NCnoQYpKHE_irSP3M35IvPMNZ6txTaSnFlwnaHpxBbNw=w1290-h1712-s-no-gm?authuser=0)